Orforio/imhotep.rb/README.md

 A tool for the K&L Infographics teams to verify that all images in the migration log are accounted for in the New K&L Product.

 The script takes a source URL and a migration log, then scrapes the source URL and all indexs, revision bites and test bites, collecting a list of images it's found.
 It then goes through each entry in the migration log, checking to see if it found an image for each given PID.
+It will also check that each image size defined in the migrations log is actually present on the server.
 It finally outputs a .csv of results.

 ## Installation